Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 Policies are examples of directive controls.
 This could be considered a corrective control, but that is not one of the options listed.
 Detective controls identify security events that have already occurred, and this does not detect the compromised account -it directs what must happen afterward.
 A compensating control mitigates risks due to exceptions in the security policy like a violation of policy due to an instability to implement a specific technical control like patching.

+69 C is correct
+Theresa wants to use a cloud-hosted security solution that will allow her to safely store and manage secrets.
+What type of solution should she select?
+A. A TPM
+B. A CA
+C. A KMS
+D. A CSR

+A KMS, or key management system, is a solution that allows you to safely store and manage secrets like keys and certificates.
+Centralizing a KMS allow organizations to effectively manage their secrets, including tracking their life cycle and rotation.
+A TPM is used for hardware security on physical systems, a CA is a certificate authority used to create